Sucrit/SACVS/README.md

 # Credence

 Credence aims to securely create, distribute, and verify students academic credentials in digital form.
-The goal of the platform is to digitized the entire process from student data management to credential verification.
+The goal of the platform is to digitized the entire process from student data management to credential verification and issuance.

 ## Repository Structure
 - `frontend/`: React/Vite application